Skip to main content Skip to navigation

 For a full list of activities and examples of previous RSE project involvement please see [LINK HERE]

-There are multiple RSE groups at Warwick who work in different departments, review the RSE groups page on the ‘warwick.ac.uk/research-computing’ site to see what groups exist.
+There are multiple RSE groups at Warwick who work in different departments, review the RSE groups page on these pages to see what groups exist.
+If you are unsure, you can submit the general contact form and we can discuss your needs.

 Cost of RSE Time

-The cost of RSE time will vary between RSEs.
-There are currently 2 grades, 6 (RSE) and 7 (Senior RSE).
-Which specific RSE is used will vary by availability, skillset, and requirement.
-RSEs will be costed at full FTE at a time resolution of a day with a minimum contractable time of 2 weeks (10 days).
+The cost of RSE time will vary depending on the work to be undertaken and according to availability and skillsets.
+RSEs will be costed at full FTE, with minimum granularity and contractable time according to group.
+In general, 1 day and 2 weeks (10 days) respectively.
 This cost will reflect the usual expectations of annual leave.
-Requirements of specific funders will be accommodated where necessary.
+Requirements of specific funders will be accommodated where practical.

-RSEs are academic collaborators on your project, as with a research collaborator such as a postdoc an RSE will not spend 100% of the time contracted directly on the project.
+RSEs are academic collaborators on your project and as with a research collaborator such as a postdoc an RSE will not spend 100% of the time contracted directly on the project.
 Additional uses of time will be, for example, continuing professional development, general administration, and setup of new projects.
-These activities will have benefited your project prior to the actual contracted start date.
+Remember that these activities will have ongoing benefits to your project, including prior to the actual contracted start date.

 Spending existing money